Care & Use

 Initially you may see some color changes in your seasoning as you begin cooking with it.
 This is a normal part of breaking in your cast iron and the color will darken over time with continued use.
 The deep glossy black color associated with cast iron comes from micro-layers of seasoning built up from cooking.
 If a deep black appearance is important to you, consider cooking with butter, ghee or lard to deepen the color more quickly.

-For normal cleaning, brush the skillet out with a dish brush or scrubby sponge under a warm tap, but without using soap.
+For normal cleaning, brush the skillet out with a dish brush or scrubby sponge under a warm tap.
 Dry the skillet right away.
 We also like to rub a tiny amount of our cooking oil onto the pan surface afterwards to further protect the iron from moisture.
-If you need to scrape anything out of the skillet more intensely, you can either dry rub it with coarse salt or try a copper scrub pad under the tap.
-Copper is a softer metal than iron and will not scratch the iron surface of your skillet (though it may scratch the seasoning.)
+If you need to scrape anything out of the skillet more intensely, start with gentler methods first before escalating.
+We have some tips on our troubleshooting page that you may find helpful!

 The cooking surface on your skillet will become more and more nonstick as you use it over time.
 You never want your skillet to stay wet for a long time, as the iron can rust.
 If the skillet does accidentally get rusty, just scrub or sand the rust off and re-season the pan.
 Or - if you start to notice that your cooking surface is starting to stick more, you can also just re-season the skillet in the oven to get back on track - or just cook with a little bit more oil until the surface improves with use.
 Essentially, all skillet problems can be solved with re-seasoning, so don’t worry too much about it!

 If your seasoning starts to degrade, you can re-season the skillet in the oven to get it back on track.
 Your skillet got four coats of seasoning using this method before it shipped out:

 - Warm the skillet in the oven at 200 F for 10 minutes.